Physician‑Led Myopia Management

 We Lead With Medical Expertise

-Dr. Eric Lichtenstein is one of the most experienced pediatric eye surgeons in New York, with over 25 years of hands-on care.
+Dr. Eric Lichtenstein is one of the most experienced pediatric eye surgeons in New York, with over 25 years of experience caring for children with complex eye conditions.

 We Treat Your Child Like Our Own